Cremona groups over finite fields, Neretin groups, and non-positively curved cube complexes: Abstract

 \section{Abstract}

-We show that plane Cremona groups over finite fields embed into Neretin groups, i.e., groups of almost automorphisms of rooted trees.
-The image of this embedding is dense if our base field has odd characteristic or is equal to $\F_2$.
-This is no longer true, if the finite base field has even characteristic and contains at least 4 elements; for this case we show that the permutations induced by birational transformations on rational points of regular projective surfaces are always even.
+We show that plane Cremona groups over finite fields embed as dense subgroups into Neretin groups, i.e.\ groups of almost automorphisms of rooted trees.
+We also show that if the finite base field has even characteristic and contains at least 4 elements, then the permutations induced by birational transformations on rational points of regular projective surfaces are even.

 In a second part, we construct explicit locally compact CAT(0) cube complexes, on which Neretin groups act properly.
 This allows us to recover in a unified way various results on Neretin groups such as that they are of type $F_{\infty}$.
 We also prove a new fixed-point theorem for CAT(0) cube complexes without infinite cubes and use it to deduce a regularisation theorem for plane Cremona groups over finite fields.